sonic-net/SONiC/doc/BGP/BGP-supress-fib-pending.md

 A special handling exists in ```RouteOrch``` for a case when there can't be more next hop groups created.
 In this case ```RouteOrch``` creates, a so called, "temporary" route, using only 1 next hop from the group and using it's ```SAI_OBJECT_TYPE_NEXT_HOP``` OID as ```SAI_ROUTE_ENTRY_ATTR_NEXT_HOP_ID```.
 In this case, ```RouteOrch::addRoutePost()``` has to publish the route entry status as well as the actual ```nexthop``` field to ```APPL_STATE_DB```.
 A *temporary* route is kept in the ```m_toSync``` queue to be later on reprogrammed when sufficient resources are available for full next hop group creation.

+*Full mask prefix subnet routes*:

+When orchagent receives a /32 IPv4 or /128 IPv6 prefix which is an IP of a local interface the route programming is skipped as we already have this route programmed with IP2ME action as part of interface configuration.
+In this case a successful route programming response status must be sent to notify *fpmsyncd* that this prefix is offloaded.

 <!-- omit in toc -->
 ##### Figure 3.
 RouteOrch Route Set Flow